zwyhahaha/zwyhahaha.github.io/about.md

 ### About this blog

 I typically log some technical write-ups and reading notes.
 Occasionally, I share some practical tips and life experiences.
-It would be a great pleasure if you found some of my posts useful!
+It would be a great pleasure if you found some of my posts useful.

-Acknowledgement: This blog was inspired by Ariana Tang, whose blog is thoughtful and well worth-reading!
-Many thanks to my sister Wanxin for designing the site’s logo — a cute bunny with red eyeglasses and carrots!
-Thanks also to my other sister Xinyu for illustrating the background image of this site.
-And finally, thank you to everyone who takes the time to read my posts!
+**Acknowledgement**: This blog was inspired by **Ariana Tang**, whose blog is thoughtful and well worth-reading!
+Heartfelt thanks to my sister **Wanxin** for designing the site’s logo: a cute bunny with red eyeglasses and carrots!
+Gratitude also goes to my other sister **Xinyu** for illustrating the background image of this site, and to **Chuwen Zhang** for photographing the headshot!
+Finally, thank you to everyone who takes the time to read my posts — it means a lot!